Swadesh13/gestures-dataset-blog/index.md

 The featue extractor-LSTM model was unsuccessful, it seems there is too much data (or noise) to detect a hand movement somewhere.
 Possibly, some more powerful architecture (encoder-decoder or similar) can be used with the image data.
 I might try that after cleaning up the code and my blog and all that ends.

 Also, I cleaned up the code over the weekend adding basic training and detection features to the container.

+### Week 10 (08 - 14 August, 2021)

+There were some debugging I had to do on the Container.
+Also, I wrote the pages[tl;dr](tldr.md) and [How to Use](how-to-use.md).
+All information on my work can be found there.
+Finally, I am writing a page in the techne public site to publish the dataset on Red Hen Lab.